paulieguk/LDW-JUN22/Content/Instructions-005.md

 ###Testing the new Policy

-- Launch the Lab Profile @lab.Variable(initials)-AzureCloudLab
+- Launch the Lab Profile AzureStorageAccountLab
 - Navigate into your Resource Group **@lab.CloudResourceGroup(ResourceGroup1).Name**

 ### Lets provision a Storage Account